usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### <a name="4-4-1-7"></a>4.4.1.7 Biometric Collection

 The CSP MAY collect biometrics for the purposes of non-repudiation and re-proofing.
-See [Section 5.2.3 of SP 800-63B](sp800-63b.html#biometric_use) for more detail on biometric collection.
+See [SP 800-63B, Section 5.2.3](sp800-63b.html#biometric_use) for more detail on biometric collection.

 #### 4.4.1.8 Security Controls